AntoinePST/Zephyr_Startup/ReadMe.md

 In this part you will find a series of commands needed to configure the Zephyr environment.
 Before each command line you will find a little description of the command.

+> [!NOTE]
+> Some of the following commands may take a while to complete, this is normal.

 In a *zephyrproject* folder, create a python environment, it will generate a folder *env-st*:
 ```shell
 python -m venv zephyrproject/.venv